MiroStack/boostrap-5-lesson/README.md

 ﻿# boostrap-5-lesson
-#This is my reviewer and activities that I created using boostrap 5
+#This is my reviewer I created for boostrap 5.